What personal information do we hold?

 The OPCC takes the security of your personal information very seriously.

-Areas where we store personal information are restricted to our staff and partner agency staff and are only accessible by those holding appropriate identification.
+Areas, where we store personal information, are restricted to our own and partner agency staff.
+Those areas are only accessible to people holding the appropriate identification.

 How long do you keep my personal information?

 The OPCC keeps personal information for as long as necessary to carry out the purpose, for which we hold it.

 We manage records with personal information in accordance with the OPCC’s Retention Schedule.